Uncut Gems: Plot

-Garnett returns the opal before an auction, offering to purchase it for $175,000, but Howard refuses, as he believes it is worth much more.
-Garnett demands his ring back, but Howard lies that it's at his house.
-After Garnett leaves in dismay, Howard berates Demany for allowing Garnett to hold onto the opal for so long.
-Incensed, Demany quits, trashing Howard's office.
-After an awkward Passover dinner, Dinah rejects Howard's plea to give their marriage another chance.
+Garnett returns the opal to Howard and resolves to buy it at the upcoming auction.
+He asks for his ring back, but Howard lies that he left it at home.
+Later, Howard berates Demany for allowing Garnett to hold onto the opal for so long.
+Enraged, Demany trashes Howard's office and poisons his fish tank.
+After an awkward Passover family dinner, Dinah rejects Howard's plea to give their marriage another chance.
+On the drive back home, Howard stops at the apartment.
+His son, accompanying him, finds out through another tenant that Julia had been staying there.